rashmiagrawal5/focuspod-bot/workflow.md

 1. User scan QR code, Auto identify society using QR code.
 Each pod gets a **unique QR code** that contains pre-filled info. [https://wa.me/919036089111?text=Hi, I would like to book pod at Tata Primanti](https://wa.me/919036089111?text=Hi,%20I%20would%20like%20to%20book%20pod%20at%20Tata%20Primanti), OR
 2. User messages WA business number directly - “Hi” or any other text
-3. Welcome Message - “Hi! 👋 Welcome to FocusPod.
-Let's get you a quiet pod to work from your society.”
-4. User Detection (New or Existing) - Bot lookup User DB using phone number.
+3. User Detection (New or Existing) - Bot lookup Users DB using phone number or if phone number exists but **FirstBookingDone is No**
-    1. If new user, Message → Since you're booking for the first time.
-Your first pod booking is FREE.
-Please share your name to get started.
+    1. If new user, Message - “Hi! 👋 Welcome to FocusPod.
+Since you're booking for the first time.
+Your first pod booking is FREE.”
+Show two clickable button [🔐 Book a Pod] [❓Ask a Question].
-        1. Update user db with phone number, name and marks `First Booking Done = No` ****
+    2. If phone number does not exits - Update user db with phone number, generate User id and marks `First Booking Done = No` ****
-    2. If existing user → continue to booking.
+    3. If existing user → Hi ${name}! 👋 Ready to book your pod?
+Show two clickable button [🔐 Book a Pod] [❓Ask a Question].
+4. Ask a Question -
+    1. If user chooses - “Ask a Question” - We will add flow later, for now - add below placeholder message
+    2. 🤖 *No problem!
+Our team is here to help.*Please type your question, We’ll connect you with a human shortly. 🧑‍💼
+5. User chooses - Book a pod, Ask Name if not present
+    1. If user clicks on book a pod, And if name field is empty in Users db, send message - Please share your *name* to get started.
+Update users db with name
+    2. If name exits in db, send message - Hi ${name}!
+Lets book a quiet pod in your society
-5. Detect Society -
+6. Detect Society -
     1. If QR used → prefill society in user db, If not → check Society db, if only one society is onboarded → prefill that society in user db
     2. if multiple societies are onboarded, Message
         1. 🏘️ *Please select your residential society:*
             List Onboarded societies as button - [Tata Primanti] [DLF Phase 5] [Emerald Hills] *(Choose the one you belong to)*
         2. update user society in user db
-6. `Choose an option: [🔐 Book a Pod] [❓Ask a Question]`
-    1. User chooses - Book a pod → continue to booking.
-    2. If user chooses - “Ask a Question”
-        1. 🤖 *No problem!
-Our team is here to help.*
-             Please type your question, We’ll connect you with a human shortly. 🧑‍💼

 #### B. Date & Slot Selection